 An increasing number of transport services and nearly all communication services are connected to the information and communications infrastructure.
 The Ministry of Transport and Communications is responsible for legislation and strategy development concerning information security in communications networks and services.

-The mission is to ensure and promote the confidence of the general public, businesses and public administration in the security and privacy protection of services provided in the information society.
+The mission is to ensure and promote the confidence of the general public, businesses and government in the security and privacy protection of services provided in the information society.
 The trust is based on aspects such as user-friendliness, adequate privacy protection and content authenticity.

-The Ministry is also active in the European Network and Information Security Agency (ENISA), which assists Member States and EU institutions in issues related to information security.
-ENISA’s aim is to promote a well-functioning internal market within the EU.
+The Ministry is active in the European Network and Information Security Agency (ENISA).
+The Agency assists Member States and EU institutions in issues related to information security.
+The aim of the Agency is to promote a well-functioning internal market within the EU.

 Digitalisation is not only about developing different kinds of technological applications or new services but also about using them in a large scale.

-Open data and continuously improving ways to use mass data provide substantial opportunities for businesses and the whole society.
+Open data and continuously improving ways to use mass data provide substantial opportunities for business operations and the whole society.
 The availability of public information is important for innovations, the development of services, and transparency of society.